 The thread for the State Visit from Greece can be found here.Filed under Danish Royals

-Tagged Crown Prince Frederik, Crown Princess Mary, Greece, Margrethe II, President Papoulias, Prince Henrik the Prince Consort, Royal Orders, State Visit.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Greece, Margrethe II of Denmark, Orders, President Papoulias of Greece, Prince Henrik the Prince Consort, Prince Joachim of Denmark, State Visit.